nicksocha/resume/README.md

     <h3><u>PROJECTS</u></h3>
     <!-- NICKSOCHA.COM -->
     <a href="https://nicksocha.com/" target="_blank">NICKSOCHA.COM</a>
-    <p>●Portfolio site of Nick Socha to house all my personal projects.
+    <p>● Portfolio site of Nick Socha to house all my personal projects.
 Built with vanilla HTML, CSS, and JavaScript.</p>
     <!-- NICKSOCHA.DEV -->
     <a href="https://nicksocha.dev/" target="_blank">NICKSOCHA.DEV</a>
-    <p>● NickSocha.dev is a WordPress website I built to send clients to.
-Check it out and possibly we can work together on your next project!</p>
+    <p>● NickSocha.dev is a WordPress website I built for people who are interested in working together on building them a WordPress website.</p>
     <!-- PODCASTLI.COM -->
     <a href="https://podcastli.com/" target="_blank">PODCASTLI.COM</a>
     <p>● Podcastli.com is a website I built that you can upload the subscriptions file you export from your favorite podcast app to get a list of your podcasts.</p>